productscience/constellate/docs/installation.md

 You'll next need the credentials for either running a local version for development, for carrying out deploys to firebase.

+As users are fetched from Airtable, you need to be a member of an existing Airtable project with the correct data structure for cl8.

 #### Fetching the credentials from firebase:

 Go to [project overview > project settings](https://console.firebase.google.com/project/YOUR_PROJECT_NAME/settings/general/)